-1. Read the PMBoK 4th edition three times before taking the exam.
+1. Read the PMBoK 5th edition three times before taking the exam.
 In that, use mind mapping to take notes, once.
-On scope, quality and procurement knowledge areas, there will be some questions straight from inputs / tools and techniques / output; In risk management the order of events (the risk life cycle) is important; etc. So reading PMBoK is crucial.
-If you can get someone to explain PMBoK concepts, from begin to end, with illustrations, you should grab that opportunity.
+On scope, quality and procurement knowledge areas, there will be some questions straight from inputs / tools and techniques / output; In risk management the order of events (the risk life cycle) is important; In quality management you get many questions on planning and QC tools etc. So reading PMBoK is crucial.
+If you can get some experiences PMs to explain PMBoK concepts, from beginning to end, with examples and stories, you should grab that opportunity.
 Technical documents can be boring to read by yourselves.

 2. Study in short frequent intervals.
 As you near the exam date, make a plan on how much and when you are going to read what portions.
 Just by executing the plan (even if you do not fully complete) your confidence will go up.

 3. Don’t spend many hours, late into the night, before the exam.
 This is not like a school board exam.
-It is to test your conceptual understanding of project management based on your experience.
-You should map your experience onto the terms in PMBoK and you are done.
+PMP exam tests your conceptual understanding of project management, based on your experience.
+You should map your experience onto the terms in PMBoK and develop clarity on the tools and techniques.

 4. So take guilt free rest days and be alert during the exam.
 Give up coffee, tea, smoking and alcohol for a month before the exam (to whatever extent possible) so that your agility of mind improves.